Esin

 The Multi-Genre Approach

-She began participating in non-classical music formations during her early years of conservatory education in IUSC and CSMV while on numerous talent grants; meanwhile she kept insisting on discovering new styles with her instrument at a time where such interests had to be kept rather “hidden” in the classical music academical realm from which she received her BoM degree cum laude.
+She began participating in non-classical music formations during her early years of conservatory education in IUSC and CSMV while on numerous talent grants; meanwhile she kept insisting on discovering new styles with her instrument at a time when such interests had to be kept rather “hidden” in the classical music academical realm from which she received her BoM degree cum laude.
 She then pursued further education in CvA under the AHK talent grant.

 She performs with violin, viola, vielle, rebec, electric violin and numerous percussion instruments.